microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

-* User has deployed Kubernetes using Cluster API and has it connected as Azure Arc enabled Kubernetes cluster.
+* User has deployed Kubernetes using Cluster API and has it connected as Azure Arc-enabled Kubernetes cluster.

 * User is editing the environment variables on the Shell script file (1-time edit) which then be used throughout the extension deployment.

-* User will set the current kubectl context to the connected Azure Arc enabled Kubernetes cluster.
+* User will set the current kubectl context to the connected Azure Arc-enabled Kubernetes cluster.

 * User is running the shell script.
 The script will use the extension management feature of Azure Arc to deploy the Open Service Mesh extension and Azure monitor extension on the Azure Arc connected cluster.

-* The script will also deploy the sample app (bookstore) to Azure Arc enabled Kubernetes cluster and onboard the app namespaces with OSM to monitor.
+* The script will also deploy the sample app (bookstore) to Azure Arc-enabled Kubernetes cluster and onboard the app namespaces with OSM to monitor.

 * User is verifying the cluster and make sure OSM extension enabled.